Ricky Leutele: Toronto Wolfpack: 2019 - 2020

 On 5 October, Leutele was part of the Toronto Wolfpack side which won the Million Pound Game against Featherstone and earned promotion to the Super League for the first time in the club's history.
 In mid 2020, the Toronto Wolfpack withdrew from playing in the 2020 Super League season, Leutele and his family were in a state of limbo in London as he had not been paid by the club for some months, in addition his visa had expired and so needed to leave the country.

 Melbourne Storm: 2020

 On 3 August, Leutele signed a contract with Melbourne to fill the centre position for the remainder of the 2020 NRL season.

 Leutele made his Melbourne debut in round 20 of the 2020 NRL season against St. George Illawarra.

 Huddersfield Giants

-On 20 December 2020 it was announced that Leutele would join the Huddersfield Giants for the 2021 season.
+On 20 December 2020, it was announced that Leutele would join the Huddersfield Giants for the 2021 Super League season.

 In round 7 of the 2021 Super League season, he scored two tries for Huddersfield in their 44-8 victory over the hapless Leigh team.

 In round 5 of the 2022 Super League season, he scored a hat-trick in Huddersfield's 36-24 victory over Castleford.

 On 28 May 2022, Leutele played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.
 Leutele scored the opening try in the match.

 Leigh

 On 20 October 2022, Leutele signed a contract to join newly promoted side Leigh.

+Leutele played 19 games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.

+Leutele played 28 games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.